Is 659 a Good Credit Score? Understanding the Importance of Your Credit Score

 Approval for Credit Applications

-With a credit score of 659, you can generally expect to be approved for credit applications.
-However, the terms and conditions offered to you might not be as favorable as those offered to individuals with higher credit scores.
-Be prepared for slightly higher interest rates and potentially lower credit limits.
+Having a credit score of 659, you should usually be accepted for credit applications.
+The terms and conditions presented to you, nevertheless, may not be as beneficial as those provided to people with better credit ratings.
+Be ready for maybe reduced credit limits and maybe higher interest rates.

 Employment Opportunities